 Financial Aid General Information

 The financial aid program at Springfield College is designed to assist eligible students with the challenge of meeting their educational expenses.
 The Office of Financial Aid is responsible for the administration of all student aid programs.
-School of Professional and Continuing Studies campus staff are available to assist students with the financial aid process.
+Regional and online campus staff are available to assist students with the financial aid process.
 Aid is awarded on the basis of financial need and federal eligibility and is subject to the relevant federal, state and College policies.